walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 - AWS
 - Github Actions
 - Multi-environment
-- Enhanced formatting on the `terraform plan`
+- Enhanced formatting on the `terraform plan` output
 - Branch protection

 ## What Does it Do?